grnydawn/closeup/README.rst

-diffspot Module Repository
+closeup Module Repository
 ========================

-This diffspot project is an example repo for Python projects.
+This closeup project is an example repo for Python projects.

 `Learn more <http://my.web.site>`_.

 ---------------

-If you want to learn more about ``diffspot`` files, check out `this repository <https://github.com/myrepo>`_.
+If you want to learn more about ``closeup`` files, check out `this repository <https://github.com/myrepo>`_.